antoninoLorenzo/AI-OPS/README.md

 The creators and contributors of **AI-OPS** are not responsible for any misuse of this tool.
 By using **AI-OPS**, you agree to take full responsibility for your actions and to use the tool in a manner that is ethical, legal, and in accordance with the intended purpose.

-> **Note**: This project is provided "as-is" without any warranties, express or implied.
+This project is provided "as-is" without any warranties, express or implied.
 The creators are not liable for any damages or legal repercussions resulting from the use of this tool.

+> Yes, this section is generated with AI.